Sally Abbott: Career

 She worked in theatre for 18 years as a producer, young people's director and trainer at Contact Theatre, English Touring Theatre, Liverpool's Everyman Theatre and the National Association of Youth Theatres, before concentrating on writing.
 She was awarded a place on the BBC Writer's Academy, a programme designed to train new writers for their long running television series, with her horror spec Camp Fear.
 She went on to write for all four of the BBC's popular continuing dramas: Doctors, EastEnders, Casualty and its spinoff, Holby City.

 She also wrote for Series 8 of Death in Paradise, and multiple episodes of Call the Midwife and Vera.
 Abbott returned to the theatre, as a playwright, writing the stage monologue Borough Market, One Saturday (2017) and wrote Frantic Assembly's 25th anniversary show I Think We Are Alone (Frantic Assembly, 2020) co-directed by Kathy Burke and Scott Graham.
+Abbot joined the writing team of Channel 5’s 2026 thriller series Missed Call.